Kil Chung-hee: Career

-After returning to Korea, she interned at the Viceroyalty Hospital of Chosun in Seoul and married Kim, Tak-Won, an internal medicine/ neuropsychiatrist specialist in 1925.
+After returning to Korea, she interned at the Viceroyalty Hospital of Chosun in Seoul and married Kim, Tak-Won, an internal medicine/ neuropsychiatrist specialist, in 1925.
 They had two daughters and one son together.
 Kil and her husband separated for three years to pursue further education with her returning to Tokyo and him to Peking, China.
 Upon their return to Korea, they met an American missionary physician, Rosetta Hall.
-Dr. Hall has expressed to Dr. Kil the dire need for women physicians in Korea, as many women were apprehensive about seeing male doctors and many died due to lack of medical care.
+Dr. Hall has expressed to Kil the dire need for female physicians in Korea, as many women were apprehensive about seeing male doctors and many died due to a lack of medical care.
 As such, to satisfy the need for female physicians in Korea, Drs.
-Kil, Hall and Kim founded the Chosun Women's Medical Training Institute in 1928.
-In its early years, Dr. Kil served as associate dean and lecturer in obstetrics/gynecology and pediatrics.
-After's Hall's retirement in 1933, Kim and Kil expanded the offerings so that they were equivalent to those taught in four-year medical schools.
+Kil Hall, and Kim founded the Chosun Women's Medical Training Institute in 1928.
+In its early years, Kil served as associate dean and lecturer in obstetrics/gynecology and pediatrics.
+After Hall's retirement in 1933, Kim and Kil expanded the offerings so that they were equivalent to those taught in four-year medical schools.
 To meet the school's financial needs, Drs.
-Kil and Kim had to aggressively lobby prominent members of the Korean community, while facing opposition from both a male-dominated medical field and the ruling Japanese government.
-Despite their challenges, by 1938 the school had an enrollment of 64 students, had been elevated to college level and renamed the Seoul Women's Medical Training Institute.
+Kil and Kim had to aggressively lobby prominent members of the Korean community while facing opposition from both a male-dominated medical field and the ruling Japanese government.
+Despite their challenges, by 1938, the school had an enrollment of 64 students, had been elevated to college level, and had been renamed the Seoul Women's Medical Training Institute.

-However, once the Chosun Women's Medical Training Institute had been established as a college, Dr. Kil and Dr. Kim were prohibited from being members of faculty as punishment of their previous anti-Japanese activities.
+However, once the Chosun Women's Medical Training Institute had been established as a college, Kil and Kim were prohibited from being members of the faculty as punishment for their previous anti-Japanese activities.
 The college was taken over by the Japanese who then disfavored the enrollment of Korean students.
-Kim died the following year and Kil started her own private practice until she retired in 1964.
-During this time, she served as president of the Korean Women's Medical Association and served as chief physician to the Korean Royal Family.
-She was also an instructor at the Ewha Womans University.
+Kim died the following year and Kil started her private practice until she retired in 1964.
+During this time, she served as president of the Korean Women's Medical Association and as chief physician to the Korean Royal Family.
+She was also an instructor at Ewha Womans University.

 Awards and recognition

 In 1959, the Korean minister of public health recognized her significant contributions to Korean medical education.
-In 1960, she was named a dedicated public servant by the City of Seoul and in 1961 she was acknowledged by the Ewha Womans University as a pioneer in the medical education of women.
+In 1960, she was named a dedicated public servant by the City of Seoul, and in 1961 she was acknowledged by the Ewha Womans University as a pioneer in the medical education of women.